BME-Memristor-Group/measurement-logs/probe-station/tech-log.md

 #### IV

--// Success conduct.
+- NOT TRUE // Success conduct.
 (IV4).
 Stability in HRS IV18.
 IV 16-17 RESET-ing.
 After measuring it with neg voltage many times, the Normal measurements(1V, 1s, full) bottom left (2.5e-5 A) has rised to a more stable state.
 LRS is -2.5e-5 A. Hrs's lowest state is (what i could achieve) -8e-6 A. Full cycle is stable, starting the noise in LRS.
 The on off ratio is roughy 2-2.5-3.
-IV27-33.// NOT TRUE
+IV27-33.//
-- IV25-55. around 10 switch.

 #### Noise